 Engineers paid strict attention to addressing two specific issues - concrete road noise and drumming - neither of which is acceptable to luxury customers.
 By nature SUVs are susceptible to drumming noises in the cabin interior because of their large open area.
 Where necessary, meltsheets are used in critical areas on the front bulkhead and floor, and lighter insulators are used on the bodysides, doors and roof.
 A new hybrid carpet and padding system further reduces noise intrusion by balancing the transmission loss and absorption properties of the carpet.

-To verify that the results were on target, engineers dynamically shook the MDX body and measured vibration by scanning with lasers the floor to find the "hot spots".
-This provided exact information on where to focus efforts.
+To verify that the results were on target, engineers dynamically shook the MDX body and measured vibration by scanning the floor with lasers to find any "hot spots".
+This scanning process provided exact information on where to focus efforts.
 As a result, the MDX is 20-percent stiffer and quieter than the previous version, registering just 64 dBA at 60 mph.

-With a towing capacity of 5,000 pounds the MDX can tow a boat or camper trailer with equal confidence.
-Standard towing equipment includes a high-capacity radiator with twin 160-watt fans, an automatic transmission fluid cooler, a heavy-duty power-steering cooler and pre-wiring for an electric brake controller.
-A Towing Package is available as dealer-installed accessory and includes a hitch, receiver, ball and wiring harness.
+With a towing capacity of 5,000 pounds the MDX can pull a boat or camper trailer with confidence.
+Standard towing equipment includes a high-capacity radiator with twin 160-watt electric fans, an automatic transmission fluid cooler, a heavy-duty power-steering cooler and pre-wiring for an electric brake controller.
+A Towing Package is available as dealer-installed accessory and includes a Class III hitch, receiver, ball and wiring harness.

-One of Acura's durability tests was towing a 5,000-pound trailer in Death Valley National Park during summer, including climbs up steep Townes Pass and Daylight Pass with outside air temperatures between 113º and 120º F. Testers also targeted the toughest boat ramp they could find - at Shasta Lake in Northern California.
-The ramp is extremely steep, and its length varies depending on the lake level.
+One of Acura's durability tests was towing a 5,000-pound trailer in Death Valley National Park during summer, including repeated climbs up Townes Pass and Daylight Pass with outside air temperatures between 113- and 120-degrees F. Testers also targeted the toughest boat ramp they could find - at Shasta Lake in Northern California - where the launch ramp is extremely steep, and its length varies depending on the lake level.
 They also proved the MDX trailer-pulling skills elsewhere in California as well as in Kentucky and West Virginia.

 TRAILER STABILITY ASSIST